How to Effectively Co-Parent With Your Former Spouse

 Making the Best of a Co-Parenting Situation

 Co-parenting can prove a challenge for couples who don’t have a clear plan to make it work.
-However, with the help of experienced
+However, with the help of experienced family law attorneys

 like those at Berg & Pearson, P.C., you can begin to establish what your co-parenting situation will look like.
 Contact our team for your first consultation today!